oslabs-beta/graphErr/README.md

 ## GraphErr

-Descriptive error handling for GraphQL in Deno for Oak servers.
+Descriptive GraphQL error handling for Deno/Oak servers.

 ## Features

-* Provides more clarification on GraphQL's error messaging by adding GraphErr's descriptive error handling alongside with it.
+* Provides additional context to GraphQL's native error messaging.
   * GraphErr's error response describes where and what the issue is for faster debugging.
   * Included a link to refer to the GraphQL specification for more information about the user's errors.
+* Provides descriptive error messagages to null responses, identifying the cause of the issue.
+  * Traditionally, null responses lack error messaging.
+* Enables development of GraphQL-equipped router.
-* Makes GraphQL Playground IDE available for constructing and sending queries during development.
+* Generates GraphQL Playground IDE, allowing developers to write and execute queries.

 ## Installation